 On 28 November 2014, the European Court of Auditors adopted an environmental policy formalising its participation in a high-quality environmental management initiative.
 Through this policy the ECA commits itself to:

-introducing measures to reduce carbon dioxide emissions;
+• introducing measures to reduce carbon dioxide emissions;

-promoting the efficient use of energy and taking steps to reduce its consumption of electricity, water and paper;
+• promoting the efficient use of energy and taking steps to reduce its consumption of electricity, water and paper;

-including environmental criteria in its public procurement procedures;
+• including environmental criteria in its public procurement procedures;

-applying best practices in waste management;
+• applying best practices in waste management;

-encouraging all staff to act sustainably and contribute actively to achieving the objectives of this policy.
+• encouraging all staff to act sustainably and contribute actively to achieving the objectives of this policy.

 Environmental standard ISO 14001:2015

-| The ECA complies with the certification requirements of the internationally agreed quality standard ISO 14001:2015 (Environmental management system) and is officially ISO 14001 certified. |
+The ECA complies with the certification requirements of international quality standard ISO -14001:2015 (Environmental management system) and is officially ISO 14001 certified.

 Eco-Management and Audit Scheme (EMAS)

-| We take part in the EU Eco-Management and Audit Scheme (EMAS), a management tool for evaluating, reporting on and improving organisations’ environmental performance.
-We achieved EMAS registration in March 2017, and we successfully operate an environmental management system in line with EMAS Regulation (EC) No 1221/2009, as amended by Regulation (EU) No 2017/1505, and ISO 14001.
-For additional information, please see the ECA’s environmental statement, validated by an accredited verifier, in which we present our environmental performance results and any future plans for improvement. |
+The ECA takes part in the EU’s Eco-Management and Audit Scheme (EMAS), which enables organisations to evaluate, report on and improve their environmental performance.
+We achieved EMAS registration in March 2017 and successfully operate an environmental management system in line with EMAS Regulation (EC) No 1221/2009 (as amended by Regulation (EU) No 2017/1505 and ISO -14001).

 Related links: